sethwklein/go-http-router-test/README.md

 * Missing routers or tests.
 Perhaps it doesn't need saying, but just in case, pull requests to add those are cool too.

-I'm expecting this to be a rationale heavy project.
-That's kind of its purpose.

 ## The Story

 For some reason the standard library's http package and I have never got